 The parameters inside the BIOS are used to setup the hardware synchronization or the device-operating mode.
 If the parameters are not correct, they will produce errors, the computer will crash, and sometimes you will even not be able to boot the computer after it has crashed.
 We recommend that you do not change the parameters inside the BIOS unless you are very familiar with them.
-If you are not able to boot your computer anymore, please refer to the section "Erase CMOS data" in Chapter 2.
+If you are not able to boot your computer anymore, please refer to the section "CCMOS1 Header" in Chapter 2 to see how to discharge the CMOS date.